-Manager receives a management fee equal to 1.5% of the NAV.
-In addition, the Company will pay the Manager a performance fee at a rate of 15% of the amount by which the NAV per share exceeds the High Watermark.
-Agreement is terminable on 12 months notice in writing by either party.
+Annual management fee equal to 1.5% of the NAV.
+The Company will pay a performance fee at a rate of 15% of the amount by which the NAV per share exceeds the High Watermark.
+Agreement is terminable on 12 months notice.

 The initial intention is to distribute up to 50% of profits on realisations through dividends, share buybacks or other returns of capital.
 Any material change to the new investing policy by the Company will require prior shareholder approval in accordance with the AIM Rules.